Develop Resilience and Establish Poise Through Yoga.

 When learned teachers of viniyoga or vinyasa krama yoga come to the South West I make it my aim to study with them where possible.
 The teachers I am drawn to and have received valuable yoga lessons from include, Ramaswami Srivasa, A. G. Mohan, Steve Brandon, David Wilkinson, Ranju Roy, Norah Nelson, and Liz Turner.
 These teachers share the fact that they are inspired by TKV Desikachar and his father Sri Krishnamacharya's teachings; these are the teachings that I, in turn, find the most meaningful and I am very grateful to be in receipt of.

-I have found that a healing process takes place within me both physically and mentally because of the holistic philosophies of the Indian spiritual practice of Hatha Yoga.
+I have found that a healing process takes place within me both physically and mentally because of the holistic philosophies of the Indian spiritual practice of Yoga.
 This process is on-going and sometimes challenging but always interesting and worth while.

 I teach Yoga Asana (postures) with a strong link to the rhythm of the breath in classes.
 I feel, as a yoga teacher, it is important to learn and absorb as much authentic yoga teachings as I can, and then, in turn, enable people through the appropriate use of yoga practices to become comfortable and steady, both physically and emotionally during classes and eventually beyond that too.
 Students are advised to develop their own independent practice, therefore I encourage the use of simple yoga methods at home among my students .
 I teach privately, in further education colleges, at local leisure centers, rehabilitation facilities and on retreats.